giresse19/rate_limiter_challenge/Readme.md

 * Contains a simple end-to-end test for rate limiting.

 ### test/utils/callApi.js
-* utils file which calls endpoint a specific number of time.
+* Calls an endpoint one time more than limit for development ENV.